mendix/docs/content/en/docs/developerportal/deploy/sap-cloud-platform.md

 There is no validation on the value of the **Source Instance ID** or **Restore Time** you enter for Standard or Premium plans.
 If you have issues, check that you entered the correct value here.
 {{% /alert %}}

-Click **Upload Configuration To Service** to automatically apply the generated configuration to the PostgreSQL database service.
+Click **Upload Configuration To Service** to automatically apply the generated configuration to the PostgreSQL Hyperscaler database service.
-Alternatively, click **Download Configuration File** to create the file which you can then use on the **Services** tab to configure your PostgreSQL database.
+Alternatively, click **Download Configuration File** to create the file which you can then use on the **Services** tab to configure your PostgreSQL Hyperscaler database.

-#### 8.1.2 Running Mendix on AWS RDS PostgreSQL{#aws-rds}

-It is also possible to set up a PostgreSQL database on Amazon Web Services (AWS) to hold the data for your app.
-Instructions for doing this to support an app deployed to SAP BTP are available on the SAP Help Portal here: [PostgreSQL on Amazon](https://help.sap.com/viewer/b392039670364098a722cad3071c7af9/Cloud/en-US).

-To use this database for your Mendix app, you will need to choose **AWS RDS PostgreSQL** when specifying your environment on SAP BTP.

-{{< figure src="/attachments/developerportal/deploy/sap-cloud-platform/aws-rds.png" >}}

-You will also need to set up the configuration of your AWS RDS PostgreSQL file.
-See [PostgreSQL on Amazon (AWS) for SAP Business Technology Platform](/partners/sap/sap-postgresql-on-aws/) for more information.

 ### 8.2 Running Mendix on SAP HANA{#sap-hana}

 {{% alert color="info" %}}
 You can only use SAP HANA as the Mendix database for Mendix version 7.23.3 and above.

-There are also some differences in the way that Mendix can be used with SAP HANA compared to PostgreSQL databases – see [SAP HANA – Known Issues](/refguide/saphana/).
+There are also some differences in the way that Mendix can be used with SAP HANA compared to a PostgreSQL Hyperscaler database – see [SAP HANA – Known Issues](/refguide/saphana/).
 {{% /alert %}}

 #### 8.2.1 SAP HANA Configuration for Full Accounts